 We are the only general office that offers IV sedation for a deeper but still conscious level of sedation.
 Many patients refer to this as a “miracle” and I couldn’t agree more.
 Severe dental anxiety is a very real and common condition.
 This leads to neglecting dental care for years and their problems to only get worse.
 With a simple IV and administering the medication Versed a patient is almost instantly sleepy but still awake and able to function.
 For those of you lucky enough to have procedures like a colonoscopy this is what’s often used to “calm” you.
 The other nice thing about using this is it has an amnesic effect so you forget what happened like the sights, sounds, and smells of dental work.
 I’ve literally had people state they thought I didn’t use the dental drill at all.
 I obviously did but they just don’t recall it which is just as good as never using it.
 IV sedation is also nice because it doesn’t restrict what you can or can’t eat prior to the procedure.
 You do need a ride home from another person though.

 A root canal is needed when the nerve of a tooth dies or is in the process of dying.
 People often associate the term “Root Canal” with pain and the truth is that the Root Canal procedure RELIEVES the pain.
 Today’s technology allows the procedure to be as pain free as any dental procedure.
 In our office we refer most root canal treatments to specialists known as Endodontists as they are experts and highly skilled.

 We're here to help!
-Give us a call at one of the numbers below or feel free to fill out the form to the right and we'll get back to you as soon as we're available.
-We look forward to hearing from you!
+Give us a call at one of the numbers below or feel free to fill out the form to the right and let us know what you need and when you'd like to be seen.
+And as always . . . new patients are always welcomed.